lohitareddy27/Market-Sentiment-and-Volatility-Predictive-Engine-Senti-Vol-/README.md

 # Market Sentiment & Volatility Predictive Engine (Senti-Vol)

-An AI-powered data ingestion and preprocessing engine that collects financial news, market sentiment, social media activity, macroeconomic indicators, and futures price data to build the foundation for **short-term volatility prediction** for CME-traded assets such as WTI Crude Oil.
+An automated data ingestion method that collects financial news, market sentiment, social media activity, macroeconomic indicators, and futures price data to build the foundation for **short-term volatility prediction** for CME-traded assets such as WTI Crude Oil.

 ---